gpstar81/GPStar-proton-pack/WAND_PCB.md

 # Wand PCB Hookup

 This guide is part of the kit approach to providing a minimally-invasive upgrade to the stock HasLab controllers.
 For the Neutrona Wand all available connections for JST-PH wiring is present, though a significant amount of wire-cutting will be required to separate the stock controller and re-attach using terminal blocks on the new PCB.
-The diagrams below detail the standard HasLab connections, or when using the 28-segment bargraph from Frutto Technology.
+The diagrams below detail the standard HasLab connections as well as using the 28-segment or 30-segment bargraphs from Frutto Technology.

 ![Standard PCB Connections](images/WandPCB-Standard.png)